software-mansion/protostar/website/docs/tutorials/03-project-initialization.md

 ```

 The example contract file, `main.cairo`, and the example test file, `test_main.cairo`, serve as templates for your project.
-You can modify these files or add additional files as needed to meet the requirements of your project.

 The configuration file, `protostar.toml`, defines the root directory of your Protostar project.